 (D) all these conditions are shown by the testimony of the custodian or another qualified witness, or by a certification that complies with Rule 902(11) or (12) or with a statute permitting certification; and

-(E) neither the opponent does not show that the source of information nor or the method or circumstances of preparation indicate a lack of trustworthiness.
+(E) the opponent does not show that the source of information or the method or circumstances of preparation indicate a lack of trustworthiness.

 (7) Absence of a Record of a Regularly Conducted Activity.
 Evidence that a matter is not included in a record described in paragraph (6) if: